SP Superior Pro 128GB

 Offhand, the CID information would seem to indicate that these are just a minor variant of the SP Superior’s — although it’s odd that the product revision went down for this version instead of up.
 The size is exactly the same, and the performance between the two is pretty similar — only a few MB/sec difference in sequential I/O speeds.
 Random read speeds are pretty good — putting it over the 80th percentile (as of this writing) — but the other scores are nothing to write home about.
 But…all of this is just based on one sample.
 Perhaps the other two samples will fare better.

-Samples #2 and #3 are still in the package, waiting to be tested.
+• Sample #3 is still in the package, waiting to be tested.